waynephillips/cloud-native-development/docs/devops/overview.md

 - AS defines product requirements with business partner

 ### Project Planning
+- Project is shaped and assigned to the appropriate AS and Lead Developer/Team
 - Architecture Canvas and Technical Design reviews
 - Initial sprint and capacity planning

+Teams should not be starting any “meaningful” development, including provisioning cloud resources, before reviewing and executing these processes.
+Testing/evaluating a project's design in an Azure sandbox environment is acceptable and encouraged.

 ### Project Startup Phase
 The project startup phase typically takes place in Sprint 0.
 This phase typically includes the following steps: